TitanPlayz100/teti/info.md

 - classic gamemode uses classic randomiser

 #### v1.3.6
+- added basics of a classic mode (with gravity, instant lock, and classic rng)
 - added total mayhem randomiser
     - in the future it is very easy to add more randomisers
     - thinking of adding all tetrio randomisers